bchoor/receipt_tracker/how_to_run.md

 ###Running the scripts
 11. Run python status_dbfill.py
-  This script will go through the range of values that you have entered in the script (see #8).
+  This script will go through the range of values that you have entered in the script (see #1 under "Setting up the scripts").
 It will iterate through each number within the range and if a record does not exist, it will create one.
 If one exists, it just skips it.
 When it creates a record it flags the "form_type" field as "NEW".
 The timestamp is also updated; the reason for even having a timestamp is because I ran into some issues at some point where if a timestamp was not established the filter for date wouldn't work correctly across the database.

 12. Run python status_scraper.py.
   For the first time as pointed out in #9, you will be seeking only "NEW" records.